Loading...

 Include Healthy Fats

-Add healthy fats such as avocado, nuts, or olive oil to your meal.
-This can help in slowing down carbohydrate absorption and reducing glucose spikes.
+Add healthy fats like avocado, nuts, or olive oil to your meal.
+Fats can help moderate the absorption of carbohydrates.

 Stay Hydrated